-Select Enabled to enable Option ROM support to boot the computer using a device installed on the slot specified above.
-The options are Enabled and Disabled.
+Select Enabled to enable CPU2 SXB3 PCI-E 3.0 x16 Option ROM to boot the system via a device installed on this slot.
+The options are Disabled and Enabled.

 Onboard LAN Option ROM Select

 Select iSCSI to use the iSCSI Option ROM to boot the computer using a network device.
 Select PXE (Preboot Execution Environment) to use an PXE Option ROM to boot the computer using a network device.
 The options are iSCSI and PXE.